xonsh/xonsh/news/xontrib_macro_lib.rst

 **Added:**

-* Added xontrib-macro-lib - the library of the useful macroses for the xonsh shell: https://github.com/anki-code/xontrib-macro-lib
+* Added xontrib-macro-lib - the library of the useful macros for the xonsh shell: https://github.com/anki-code/xontrib-macro-lib

 **Changed:**